Murray State puts home win streak on the line against Missouri State

 Missouri State Bears (11-10, 7-4 MVC) at Murray State Racers (11-10, 6-5 MVC)

-The Bears have gone 7-4 against MVC opponents.
-Missouri State is fifth in the MVC shooting 33.3% from downtown.
-James Graham leads the Bears shooting 42.4% from 3-point range.

-The Racers and Bears match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Rob Perry averages 1.8 made 3-pointers per game for the Racers, scoring 15.1 points while shooting 33.9% from beyond the arc.
-Jamari Smith is averaging 12.4 points and 5.1 rebounds over the last 10 games for Murray State.
+TOP PERFORMERS: Damiree Burns is averaging 8.6 points and seven rebounds for the Racers.
+Rob Perry is averaging 1.8 made 3-pointers over the last 10 games for Murray State.

-Chance Moore is averaging 11.2 points for the Bears.
-Donovan Clay is averaging 11.0 points over the last 10 games for Missouri State.
+Donovan Clay is averaging 10.7 points, 5.7 rebounds and 3.6 assists for the Bears.
+Chance Moore is averaging 10.3 points over the last 10 games for Missouri State.

 LAST 10 GAMES: Racers: 4-6, averaging 69.2 points, 31.9 rebounds, 10.6 assists, 5.1 steals and 2.6 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 70.7 points per game.